xensor/Membership-2-Plugin/README.md

 ## Upgrade Notice ##

 # 1.0.1 #
-This will show the proper labels so you know which membership is needed to show the maintenance pages to.
-If you fail to update the plugin, you acknowledge that you are using a outdated plugin that does not show the proper labels.
+This will show the proper labels so you know which membership is needed to show the maintenance pages too.
+If you fail to update the plugin, you acknowledge that you are using an outdated plugin that does not show the proper labels.

 # 1.0 #
 Beta, Should not be used on a live site.
 This plugin has been created.
 We will post updates when we update the plugin.